OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 Configure Prolog and Epilog scripts
 ===================================

-It may be necessary to execute Prolog and/or Epilog scripts on the compute nodes when slurmd_ executes a task step (by default none are executed).
+It may be necessary to execute Prolog_ and/or Epilog_ scripts on the compute nodes when slurmd_ executes a task step (by default none are executed), see the `Prolog and Epilog Guide <https://slurm.schedmd.com/prolog_epilog.html>`_.
-See also the `Prolog and Epilog Guide <https://slurm.schedmd.com/prolog_epilog.html>`_.
+In the slurm.conf_ manual page a number of Prolog_ and Epilog_ parameters are described, for example:

-In the slurm.conf_ page this is described:
+* Prolog_

-* **Prolog**
+  Pathname of a program for the slurmd to execute whenever it is asked to run a job step from a new job allocation.

-  Fully qualified pathname of a program for the slurmd_ to execute whenever it is asked to run a job step from a new job allocation (e.g. ``/usr/local/slurm/prolog``).
+  If it is not an absolute path name (i.e. it does not start with a slash), it will be searched for in the same directory as the slurm.conf file.
   A glob_pattern_ may also be used to specify more than one program to run (e.g. ``/etc/slurm/prolog.d/*``).
   The slurmd_ executes the prolog before starting the first job step.
 The prolog script or scripts may be used to purge files, enable user login, etc.